 “Seven to ten days” is the quote when I drop the camera off at the Canon service centre, “you’ll hear from us by then”.
 Well, its two weeks now and not a word so back into voice-mail land I go.
 13 13 83, 3, 1, “All our operators are busy, please stand by…”.
 At last a human, some questions, here’s my repair number and I’m assured that the camera has been received — on the 12th — apparently it took nine days for the camera to get from Melbourne to Sydney!

 First page via Google when asking about the E18 error from my less than six month old Canon IXUS 700.
 Courtesy of www.ixus-world.de:

 The E18 error message is the worst that can happen to an owner of the Canon IXUS.
 By manky mechanics the camera cannot drive their lens out any longer and displays the error “E18” in the lcd display.
 If the warranty of the camera has ran out it’s not worthwhile to repair it by Canon in most cases.

 Aha!
 He says, having just read the manual and realised that although his last camera defaulted to having the power-saving turned on, the IXUS 700 seems to have been delivered helpfully configured so that if — say — you are stupid enough to leave it on in your bag after fully charging it on Thursday night, it will quite happily stay on all night and all the next day so that it has gone flat by the time you want to use it on the weekend.

 I’ve got my new toy to play with, I’m happy now.
-Canon Digital IXUS 300.
-It’s a millimetre or two thicker than the APS camera, but the same size in the other dimensions.
+Canon Digital IXUS 300 It’s a millimetre or two thicker than the Ixus APS camera, but the same size in the other dimensions.
 All I’ve got to do now is learn to use it properly!